 - Use HTTPS all the time: With the use of SSL, all the authentication credentials can be cut down to an arbitrarily produced access-token, which uses the HTTP Basic Auth technique.

 - Use Hashed Password: hashing of the password is vital to shield RESTful services because even when your password gets compromised by hackers in a hacking attempt, they will not be able to read them out.
 Various hashing algorithms make this approach a fruitful one.
 Some of them are MD5, PBKDF2, bcrypt, SHA algorithms, etc.

-- Considering OAuth: If the basic auth is implemented to most of the APIs correctly, then it is a great choice which is more secure also.
-With the introduction of the OAuth 2.0 authorization framework, all third-party application gets enabled to attain partial right of entry to HTTP service(s).
+- Considering OAuth: If the basic auth is implemented to most of the APIs correctly, then it is a great choice, which is more secure also.
+With the introduction of the OAuth 2.0 authorization framework, all third-party applications get enabled to attain the partial right of entry to HTTP service(s).

-- Validating Input Parameter: Security can be well executed of the request parameters gets validated in the very beginning, before reaching in the application logic.
+- Validating Input Parameter: Security can be well executed of the request parameters get validated in the very beginning, before reaching in the application logic.